Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 to start the transaction.

-This section describes how to email a customer receipt from a previous transaction
+Use the information in this section to email a customer receipt from a previous transaction

 when the app is in Standalone mode.